 3-D Secure is a feature which adds an extra layer of protection to reduce the risk of fraudulent transactions in e-Commerce.
 3-D Secure supplements authorisation by implementing the authentication process.

 Several globally-known card schemes implement 3-D Secure.
-Visa offers 3-D Secure in its Verified by Visa program while Mastercard has Mastercard SecureCode.
+Visa offers 3-D Secure in its Visa Secure (formerly known as Verified by Visa) program while Mastercard has Mastercard SecureCode.

 How it works

 Authentication tests the identity of the person making a payment.
 At checkout, after typing in the card details for a purchase, the person is asked in a pop-up window or inline frame to verify the identity of the cardholder.